digitalbias/digitalbias.github.io/_posts/2018-10-23-personal_okrs.markdown

 4. I feel uplifted after reading.
 I have a better attitude toward life.
 I felt the spirit
 5. I had some insights or felt some spiritual promptings while reading.

 Now, every day I ask the question, “How meaningful was my scripture study?”
 And then at the end of the week I can look at the average rank and ask, “Why was this my ranking?
 What kept it from being higher?
-What Can I do to improve my score for the following week?”
+What can I do to improve my score for the following week?”

 I can also use the same questions for each month and quarter.
 I think anything more than that it it would start to become less effective.
 I can’t change a year, except as I change weeks, months and quarters.
 But the real point is that you **can** measure intangibles aid you are willing to create specific criteria which will focus you on really important activities and actions so you can influence those activities.

 ---
+Note: I mentioned the Live Inverview process in this post.
+I learned about that process in my MBA program.
+I've done sketchnotes of what I learned during that program and I'm working on compiling them into [book][sketchnote_book].

+---
 The image above is one of my own creations based on data I have.

 [image]: /images/post_images/graph.png
 [every_day]: https://www.whatmatters.com/stories/okrs-for-every-day
+[sketchnote_book]: /mba_essentials/